sauravtom/sauravtom.github.io/_tabs/about.md

 If your interests align with AI, machine learning, or tech at large, I'd be thrilled to connect.
 Don't hesitate to touch base with me on [LinkedIn](https://www.linkedin.com/in/sauraav007/) for stimulating discussions, potential collaborations, or simply to exchange greetings.

 Thank you for dropping by.
-I'm excited to embark on this journey with you.